hurabbas/hurabbas/README.md

 <details>
 <summary><strong>Other Tools & Services</strong></summary>
 <p>
-As a multifaceted software engineer, my technical prowess extends beyond development and DevOps into a broad spectrum of tools and services that enhance project management, design, and collaboration.
+My technical prowess extends beyond development and DevOps into a broad spectrum of tools and services that enhance project management, design, and collaboration.
 My proficiency in project management tools such as Jira, ClickUp, Trello, and Asana demonstrates my ability to efficiently manage and streamline development workflows, ensuring that projects are delivered on time and within scope.
 These tools also reflect my skill in team collaboration and task organization, enabling me to maintain clear communication and project visibility.
 </p>
 <p>
 In the realm of design, I am adept in using Adobe Xd, Photoshop, Illustrator, and Figma.
 My experience with these design tools allows me to contribute to the UI/UX aspect of projects, creating visually appealing and user-friendly designs.
 Whether it's wireframing in Adobe Xd, image editing in Photoshop, vector graphics in Illustrator, or collaborative design in Figma, I have the ability to bring creative ideas to life and enhance the user experience of the applications I develop.